 Also, listen to this episode on Transgender History with Benji Hart, a Black, mixed-class, queer femme currently living in Chicago.
 They are a member of the Chicago BTGNC Collective and the author of Radical Faggot.
 The Lit Review talked with Benji about the book Transgender History by Susan Stryker.

 In Episode 0, the hosts talk about why they started The Lit Review.
-Listen in.
+All episodes can be found on The Lit Review website.

-You can subscribe to The Lit Review’s weekly podcasts here.
+You can subscribe to The Lit Review’s weekly podcasts on their homepage.

 The Arcus Center for Social Justice Leadership is proud to be the first sponsor of The Lit Review podcast.
 We applaud their work to make political education free and accessible for all.